ioedeveloper/github-apiv4/README.md

 }).then(res => res.json().then(res => {
   //Check if the response has a data if (res.data) {
+    //The return type is a typeof CreateProject const response = res.data;

     //There can be more that one error in a Query so you can loop through them if(res.errors)console.log(res.errors)